Curved O-operator systems: Introduction

-In 2016, in an attempt to develop and extend aformentioned connections between Rota-Baxter algebras, dendriform algebras and infinitesimal bialgebras, T. Brzezi\'{n}ski introduced the notion of a Rota-Baxter system in \cite{Br1}.
+In 2016, in an attempt to develop and extend aforementioned connections between Rota-Baxter algebras, dendriform algebras and infinitesimal bialgebras, T. Brzezi\'{n}ski introduced the notion of a Rota-Baxter system in \cite{Br1}.
 In particular it has been shown that to any Rota-Baxter system one can associate a dendriform algebra and, in fact, any dendriform algebra of a particular kind arises from a Rota-Baxter system.
 In \cite{Br2}, T. Brzezi\'{n}ski presented the curved version of Rota-Baxter system and investigated the relations with weak pseudotwistors, differential graded algebras and pre-Lie algebras.
-But they never considered the relations between curved Rota-Baxter systems and (tri)dendriform algebras.
+But the relations between curved Rota-Baxter systems and (tri)dendriform algebras was never considered.
 Curved Rota-Baxter systems generalize Rota-Baxter operators and algebras at least in a threefold way.
 First, when the curvature vanishes, the triple $(A, R, S)$ is a Rota-Baxter system and hence the choice of $S$ to be $R+\lambda id$ with $\lambda \in K$ to be $S+\lambda id$ makes it into a Rota-Baxter algebra of weight $\lambda$.
 On the other hand, a Rota-Baxter algebra of weight $\lambda$ is obtained from $(A, R, S, \omega)$ by setting $R=S$ and $\omega(a\otimes b)=\lambda(ab)$, for all $a, b\in A$.
+Examples of Rota-Baxter systems are obtained from quasitriangular covariant bialgebras hereby introduced as a natural extension of infinitesimal bialgebras introduced in \cite{JR} and studied in \cite{Ag1,Ag2}.
+In \cite{Bai1}, the author presented a notion of antisymmetric infinitesimal bialgebras and also provided a equivalent characterizations by double construction and matched pairs.